 17.4. require the Merchant to provide Paysera with their internal procedures related to the connection of the Interface and administration and cancellation of payments not later than within 7 calendar days from receipt of the requirement;

-17.5. detain on the Merchant’s Paysera account any expenditure amounts, including fines of the Partner-Bank or ICCO, legal expenses and Transaction amounts under dispute incurred by Paysera due to the Merchant’s activity and Transactions in the E-shop.
+17.5. detain on the Merchant’s Paysera account any expenditure amounts, including fines of the Partner-Bank or ICCO, legal expenses, and Transaction amounts under dispute incurred by Paysera due to the Merchant’s activity and Transactions in the E-shop.

-18. Paysera commits to ensure that Paysera will comply with all PCI DSS requirements applied for Paysera to the extent, to which it is related to storage, processing and transfer of payment card data, and to safety and storage environment of payment card data.
+18. Paysera commits to ensure that Paysera will comply with all PCI DSS requirements applied for Paysera to the extent, to which it is related to storage, processing and transfer of payment card data, and to the safety and storage environment of payment card data.

-20. The personal data of the Buyers not included into the category of personal data specified in item 19 of the Agreement are processed in accordance with the Personal data processing agreement concluded between the Merchant and Paysera.
+20. The personal data of the Buyers not included into the category of personal data specified in item 19 of the Agreement is processed in accordance with the Personal data processing agreement concluded between the Merchant and Paysera.